 5- Avoid Jemaa el-Fna During Peak Hours

 Peak hours are a surefire of snake charmers popping up everywhere.
-The ideal would be to hit the Jemma el-Fna right before lunch, as the charmers haven’t yet started charming their forked-tongue friends.
+The ideal would be to hit the Jemma el-Fna right before lunch or early afternoon, as the charmers haven’t yet started charming their forked-tongue friends.
 Why not switch things up and visit it in the morning?
 The view is just as beautiful in the sunlight and it will be much easier to take pictures and walk around.
 Maybe a breakfast on the terrasse of the upstairs cafés will make you appreciate the beauty of the Koutoubia Mosque when there is natural light.
-If you must visit it at night for the sake of the gorgeous sunset, be sneaky.
-Don’t walk right in the middle of the Jemma el-Fna.
-Instead, march along the walls and climb into one of the cafés upstairs.
-You’ll get your picture of Jemaa el Fna by night while sipping on a sweet cup of tea with no snakes in sight!
+If you must visit it at night for the sake of the gorgeous sunset and the mysticism of the Jemma el-Fna square, be sneaky.
+Don’t make eye contact with a snake charmer, and don’t walk too close to them for fear of they may wrap a snake around your neck and ask for a photo (and tip!).
+I like to climb up to a café terrace to get a picture of Jemaa el-Fna by night while sipping on a sweet cup of tea… with no snakes in sight!

 [wpdreams_rpp id=0]